 max_data_part_size_bytesthen this part will be written to a next volume.
 Basically this feature allows to keep new/small parts on a hot (SSD) volume and move them to a cold (HDD) volume when they reach large size.
 Do not use this setting if your policy has only one volume.

-move_factor— when the amount of available space gets lower than this factor, data automatically start to move on the next volume if any (by default, 0.1).
+move_factor— when the amount of available space gets lower than this factor, data automatically starts to move on the next volume if any (by default, 0.1).
 ClickHouse sorts existing parts by size from largest to smallest (in descending order) and selects parts with the total size that is sufficient to meet the

 prefer_not_to_merge— Disables merging of data parts on this volume.
 When this setting is enabled, merging data on this volume is not allowed.
 This allows controlling how ClickHouse works with slow disks.